 For veggies, take your pick.
 Steamed broccoli, carrots, beans, corn, sauteed zucchini, a leafy green salad…pretty much any vegetable will go nicely with this dish.

-Can I Make this Recipe Low Calorie, Low Carb or Gluten Free?
+Can I Make this Gravy Low Calorie, Low Carb or Gluten Free?

 Hamburger gravy can be stored in an airtight container in the fridge for about 4 days.
 This gravy also does excellent in the freezer and reheats wonderfully in the microwave.